alixedi/ubuild-jekyll/index.md

     the UK are test-preparation apps. <br><br>We have built a software that transforms spreadsheets containing question banks into beautiful, singing-and-dancing test-preparation apps for the iPhone.
-At the touch of a button.<br><br>We have used this software to ship 6 apps to the App Store.</p>"
+At the touch of a button.<br><br>We have used this software to ship 6 apps to the App Store.
+Shipping the last 4 apps took us less than a month.</p>"
   headline: Un-startup
 - template: signup-bar
   block: cta-bar